codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-attributes.md

 Makes porter put type members into C++ code in the same order they are in C# code, istead of grouping them by access modifier.

+### CppDoNotObfuscate ###

+**Used on**: Entity

+**Arguments**: None

+Disables entity obfuscation if 'obfuscate_cpp_headers' option is enabled.

 ### CppEnumEnableMetadata ###

 **Used on**: Enum types

 **Arguments**: None

 Forces metadata generation for enum (string representation of values for parsing and serializing).
-Use if you need conversions between enum values and strings in ported application. [cpp_enum_enable_metadata option](https://docs.codeporting.com/native/cs2cpp/Developer-Guide/2.6-CodePorting.Native-Cs2Cpp-Configuration-File/Configuration-file-Options/#Hcpp_enum_enable_metadata) enables this behavior globally.
+Use if you need conversions between enum values and strings in ported application. cpp_enum_enable_metadata [option](/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-configuration-file/configuration-file-options/) enables this behavior globally.

 ### CppEnumWithOperators ###